How To Avoid Overturning The Bowling Ball

 Here are ten tips to to reduce the tendency of overturning your bowling ball

 If the back of your bowling hand is wide open at the top of your back swing, then your hand is in position to rotate the ball slightly and still be well behind the ball as your hand enters the release zone.
-This wide open hand position is common with "Power" players who impart a high velocity and high rev-rate on the bowling ball and it allows the hand the greatest opportunity to rotate the bowling ball with your fingers, perhaps up to 90 degrees, and create maximum axis of rotation.
+This wide open hand position is common with "Power" players who impart a high velocity and high rev-rate on the bowling ball and it allows the hand the greatest opportunity to rotate the bowling ball with your fingers, perhaps up to 90 degrees, and create maximum axis of rotation.2.

 so the palm of your hand faces the pins down the lane as your hand enters the release zone, then you are properly behind the ball and will be able to make an effective rotation of your bowling fingers at the moment of release, perhaps 40 degrees to 60 degrees of finger rotation, and impart sufficient axis tilt and rev-rate onto the bowling ball.
 Try not to rotate the ball more than 90 degrees maximum from this position.
-This hand position generally describes the delivery of "Tweener" type players.
+This hand position generally describes the delivery of "Tweener" type players.3.

 If your hand is positioned slightly to the outside of the bowling ball, then you are not in position to rotate the ball much at all and should try and remain rotation-less with your fingers throughout the releasing action.
 If you do rotate the ball from a position on the side of the ball, you risk the overturning motion the pro bowlers refer to which results in making an ineffective delivery.
 Avoid overturning your bowling fingers and palm of your hand around the front of the ball at all times.
-This type of release produces low axis tilt and is common among up-the-boards players, also known as "Strokers," with minimal rev-rate and back end hook potential.
+This type of release produces low axis tilt and is common among up-the-boards players, also known as "Strokers," with minimal rev-rate and back end hook potential.4.

 Prevent over-rotating of your bowling fingers in an attempt to make the ball hook a great deal.
 Overturning the ball will also cause your hand, and possibly your arm, to dangerously overturn in front of the ball as you enter the release zone.
-This type of overturning motion also causes the elbow to rotate around and outside the bowling ball and results in a poor delivery.
+This type of overturning motion also causes the elbow to rotate around and outside the bowling ball and results in a poor delivery.8.

 Through practice and repetition, train yourself to remain in position behind the ball until your hand reaches the release zone, your thumb exits the ball, and your fingers rotate the ball.
 Your swing should continue upward toward a full-finish follow through position.
+9.

 To regulate a consistent release motion, begin with the proper finger gripping pressure on the bowling ball.
 Avoid squeezing the bowling ball so hard with your fingers and thumb as to prohibit the quick and consistent release of the ball.
-The majority of gripping pressure should be with the pads of your bowling fingers with very little pressure on the pad of your thumb.
+The majority of gripping pressure should be with the pads of your bowling fingers with very little pressure on the pad of your thumb.10.